csmiguel/rattus-highlands/README.md

 The [DNA alignment](haplotype_networks/network_matrix.nex) of *cytochrome b* to reconstruct the haplotype network within the *R. tiomanicus* group (*R. tiomanicus* + *R. baluensis*).

+### ancestral distribution

+The [ancestral distribution](ancestral_states/) of the lineages was evaluated with `phytools::rerootingMethod`. *Cyt b* sequences from other species of *Rattus* were added to the [RAxML tree](phylogenetic_analysis/RAxML/raxml) using an Evolutionary Placement Algorithm.
+[Matset et al. 2012](https://doi.org/10.1371/journal.pone.0031009) explain the interpretation of the raw [results](ancestral_states/RAxML_portableTree.addcytb.jplace).
+Analysis are done running scripts sequentially 1 to 5.

 ### selection analysis